 Citrix Systems (CTXS) Gains As Market Dips: What You Should Know

-CTXS will be looking to display strength as it nears its next earnings release.
-On that day, CTXS is projected to report earnings of $1.32 per share, which would represent a year-over-year decline of 22.81%.
-Meanwhile, our latest consensus estimate is calling for revenue of $778.90 million, down 3.82% from the prior-year quarter.
+Investors will be hoping for strength from CTXS as it approaches its next earnings release.
+The company is expected to report EPS of $1.32, down 22.81% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $778.90 million, down 3.82% from the year-ago period.

-CTXS's full-year Zacks Consensus Estimates are calling for earnings of $5.96 per share and revenue of $3.20 billion.
-These results would represent year-over-year changes of +4.75% and +6.45%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.96 per share and revenue of $3.20 billion, which would represent changes of +4.75% and +6.45%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for CTXS.
+Investors should also note any recent changes to analyst estimates for CTXS.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-CTXS is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, CTXS currently has a Forward P/E ratio of 21.36.
-This represents a discount compared to its industry's average Forward P/E of 32.31.
+Looking at its valuation, CTXS is holding a Forward P/E ratio of 21.96.
+For comparison, its industry has an average Forward P/E of 33.41, which means CTXS is trading at a discount to the group.

-Also, we should mention that CTXS has a PEG ratio of 2.63.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Computer - Software was holding an average PEG ratio of 2.53 at yesterday's closing price.
+It is also worth noting that CTXS currently has a PEG ratio of 2.7.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Computer - Software stocks are, on average, holding a PEG ratio of 2.61 based on yesterday's closing prices.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report